 But what message do kids get from this association of sport and junk food?
 And what does it say about a self-regulatory system that is supposed to protect children from this type of junk food marketing?

 Our previous research showed children thought that the food and drink companies sponsoring their club and favourite team were ‘cool’ and they would like to return the favour to these sponsors by buying their products.
 Two-thirds of children could name at least one sponsor of their own sports club.
 That’s exactly why food companies want to align with sporting events, including kids' sport.

 But what about our kids’ health?
 These vouchers contribute to the sea of fast food and junk food promotions our children are exposed to.
 No wonder children 4-18 years are getting about 40% of their energy from processed foods that are higher in energy, added sugars, saturated fat and sodium and offer little nutritional value.

-It’s largely left to the food and advertising industry to restrict children’s exposure to junk food marketing through a series of industry codes and voluntary initiatives.
-Yet examples like these show this approach is failing to protect children from sneaky industry tactics designed to target children and build brand and product awareness.
-In the rare cases that complaints are upheld, these marketing strategies have usually achieved their impact, appealing to children and encouraging them to purchase or request the advertised product.
-We need comprehensive government regulation to protect children from the range of ways junk food companies market to children, including on television, online and on public transport.
+It’s largely left to the food and advertising industry to restrict children’s exposure to junk food marketing through a series of industry codes.
+Yet examples like these show this approach is failing to protect children from sneaky industry tactics designed to target children, and building brand and product awareness.
+In the rare cases that complaints are upheld, these marketing strategies have already achieved their impact, appealing to children and encouraging them to purchase or request the advertised product.
+We need comprehensive government regulation to protect children from the range of ways junk food companies market to them, including on television, online and on public transport.

-We saw these vouchers from Domino’s, Ben & Jerrys and Grill’d and complained but how many other fast food vouchers are there in circulation?
+We saw these vouchers from Domino’s, Ben & Jerrys and Grill’d and complained to Ad Standards but how many other fast food vouchers are there in circulation?
 How many other junk food companies are marketing to kids’ through these sporting achievement awards?